Nick Faust

-Nicholas David Jordan Faust (born February 25, 1993) is an American professional basketball player.
-He played college basketball for Maryland and Long Beach State before playing professionally in Israel, Italy, Hungary and Taiwan.
+Nicholas David Jordan Faust (born February 25, 1993) is an American professional basketball player for Pioneros de Los Mochis for the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+He played college basketball for Maryland Terrapins and the Long Beach State 49ers.
+Faust was the leading scorer on the Petro de Luanda team that won the BAL championship in 2024.

 College career

 He played three seasons for the University of Maryland.
 In his first season he was named to the All-Freshman Team of the Atlantic Coast Conference.
 He averaged 9.4 points, 3.7 rebounds and 2 assists per game as a junior and spent the latter half of the season as a bench player.
 In 2014 he transferred to Long Beach State after originally committing to Oregon State, and sat out a redshirt year per NCAA regulations.
 Faust played one more season, in which he averaged 17.4 points and 6.1 rebounds per game and led the 49ers to the NIT.
 Faust was chosen as the newcomer of the year of the Big West Conference and was named to the First Team All Big West.